 The BACKUP BLOB keyword is optional.
-This keyword specifies whether DBMaker will back up BLOB data in this tablespace when the database is in BACKUP\DATA\AND\BLOB mode.
-DBMaker backs up all BLOB data in the tablespace when the database is in BACKUP\DATA\AND\BLOB mode and BACKUP BLOB is ON.
+This keyword specifies whether DBMaker will back up BLOB data in this tablespace when the database is in

+BACKUP_DATA_AND_BLOB mode.
+DBMaker backs up all BLOB data in the tablespace when the database is in BACKUP_DATA_AND_BLOB mode and BACKUP BLOB is ON.
 When BACKUP BLOB is set to OFF, DBMaker does not back up any BLOB data in the tablespace, regardless of the backup mode.

 To ensure data independence within the database, operating system files cannot be referenced directly within a database.
 To work around this, each database file has two names, a physical file name and a logical file name.
 The physical file name is the name used by the operating system, while the logical file name is the name used by the database.
 These two names are related by an entry in the dmconfig.ini file.
 Before executing the CREATE TABLESPACE command, make an entry in the dmconfig.ini specifying the logical file name, the physical file name, and the initial size of each physical file in the appropriate database configuration section.
+After version 5.4.6, users can define the physical file name and file page/size in the CREATE TABLESPACE command and don't need to entry dmconfig.ini first.
 Please see the following examples.